kyverno/chainsaw/website/docs/operations/command.md

 - Unless `--no-cluster` is specified, Chainsaw always executes commands in the context of a temporary `KUBECONFIG`, built from the configured target cluster.
 - This specific `KUBECONFIG` has a single cluster, auth info and context configured (all named `chainsaw`).

+### Environment variables expansion

+Chainsaw will expand environment variables in the form of `$VARIABLE_NAME`.
+If you need to provide the `$` sign you can do it by escaping it with `$$`.

+This matches [Kubernetes' behavior](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#entrypoint) for container command and args fields.

 ## Examples

 ```yaml